Leading Seaman Ronald W.W. Rendle JX167874

 until Ron arrived from daytime job in local government when he would announce "now that Ronald Walter

 William Rendle is here we can start".
 All

 the stars of the day played at the Barns and Ron knew them all.

 He was a regular at the Buckingham Palace Garden Parties for veterans hosted by the Queen and Prince Philip who served in the V & W Class Leader HMS Wallace and always made a beeline for the V & W veterans.
-Amongst those he met at the garden parties was Vera Lynn who like Ron was born in East Ham and is now a 100.
-Despite being a keen photographer he has no photographs of himself in naval uniform.
-They were all lost when HMS Bickerton was torpedoed.
+Amongst those he met at the garden parties was Vera Lynn (1917-2020) who like Ron was born in East Ham.
+Despite being a keen photographer he has no photographs of himself in naval uniform - but a few were found after his death.
+All of those taken on HMS Bickerton were lost when she was torpedoed.
 He never forgot the names of his shipmates at the stern of HMS Bickerton who were killed and could see them clearly in his mind's eye for the rest of his life.
 Ron had four children, ten grand children and eighteen great grandchildren but admitted to not being able to remember all their names.

 Bill recorded an interview with Ron

 Rendle at the Reunion of the V & W Association at Warwick on 20

 Click on the link to listen to Ron describe his wartime service in HMS Wishart